snic-nsc/cvechecker/README.md

 # Python 2.7 support

 - Release v1.08-p2 of cvechecker is the last release for Python 2.7; active development will now only continue for Python 3.
-- Functionality-wise, release v1.08 (for python3) is exactly the same as release v1.08-p2 (for python2); for later tags, check the commit messages.
+- Functionality-wise, release v1.09 (for python3) is exactly the same as release v1.08-p2 (for python2); for later tags, check the commit messages.
-- If there are any fixes for bugs present in the v1.08-p2 release, there will be a new tags which will have the -p2 designation.
+- If there are any fixes for bugs present in the v1.08-p2 release, there will be a new tags which will have the -p2 designation, but these will be in the p2 branch.
+- No backports of new features will be made for the p2 branch.

 # Configuration and Deployment